Paul Dummett: Return to Newcastle United

 Dummett returned to Newcastle, and signed a one-year contract extension.
 He made his debut for the club as a substitute during a 4–0 defeat to Manchester City on the opening fixture of the 2013–14 season, coming on after a sending off of fellow defender Steven Taylor and playing the full second half of the game.
 He scored his first goal for Newcastle in a 2–2 draw at home to Liverpool in October 2013.
 Just weeks after scoring his goal for the club, Dummett put pen-to-paper on a new contract at Newcastle, signing a deal that could extend until 2019.

 On the final day of the season, Dummett made a challenge on Liverpool forward Luis Suárez.
 Due to knee surgery which jeopardised Suárez's chances of playing at the 2014 FIFA World Cup, fans in his native Uruguay sent online death threats to Dummett.

 Dummett started the 2014–15 season as Newcastle's first-choice left back, with Davide Santon injured and Massadio Haïdara on the bench.
 Dummett grabbed his second Magpies goal on 25 September 2014, scoring a late winner in extra-time against Crystal Palace in the League Cup.
-Playing alongside captain Fabricio Coloccini in the centre of defence, Dummett helped Newcastle keep clean sheets in victories over Manchester City and West Bromwich Albion.On 12 January 2016, Dummett scored a 90th-minute equaliser against Manchester United in a match that ended in a 3–3 draw at St James' Park.
+Playing alongside captain Fabricio Coloccini in the centre of defence, Dummett helped Newcastle keep clean sheets in victories over Manchester City and West Bromwich Albion.
+On 12 January 2016, Dummett scored a 90th-minute equaliser against Manchester United in a match that ended in a 3–3 draw at St James' Park.
 Since 2017, Dummett has often been deployed as a centre back, as well as left back.

 On 8 May 2021, He scored his first goal in five years in a 4–2 away win against Leicester City.

-On 5 May 2022, Dummett signed a new one-year contract extension with the club.
+On 5 May 2022, Dummett signed a new one-year contract extension with the club and on 9 July 2023, the club announced he had agreed another one-year extension.
+On 29 May 2024, Newcastle announced that Dummett would be leaving the club after the expiry of his contract, due to run out on July the same year.

+Wigan Athletic

+On 8 November 2024, it was announced that Dummett had joined League One side Wigan Athletic on a short-term contract.

+Carlisle United

+On 10 January 2025, following the expiry of his contract with Wigan, Dummett joined League Two bottom side Carlisle United on a short-term deal until the end of the season.
+He made his debut for the club against Fleetwood Town in a 2–1 victory, but was substituted within 5 minutes due to injury.